To "T" or Not to "T" that is the Question for Professional Athletes

 Many of the superstar professional wrestlers from the 80s and 90s died far too young, literally in their 50s and 60s, some even earlier.
 For the image and reputation of any professional sport, mixed martial arts included, it should be one where the natural approach of hard work is ultimately what separates the individual champions when gladiators who step into the arena duke it out.

 Do we allow testosterone, EPO and HGH injections as just another variable in the players game performance?
-The leadership in almost every sport bureaucracy have made it clear cut, they think its cheating, yet coaches still seem to look the other way, but act or speak as if they are against performance-enhancing drugs.
-PEDs are a complicated subject, but the fact of the matter is the men who abused the illegal stuff without doctors supervision are likely to pass away on average earlier than their counterparts who did just substances under doctor supervision for genuine medical therapy.
+The leadership in almost every sport bureaucracy have made it clear: they think it's cheating, yet coaches still seem to look the other way, but act or speak as if they are against performance-enhancing drugs.
+PEDs are a complicated subject, but the fact of the matter is, the men who abused the illegal stuff without a doctor's supervision are likely to pass away, on average, earlier than their counterparts who used these substances under doctor supervision for genuine medical therapy.
 Our clinic does not provide TRT for patients who want to use it for performance enhancement in professional sports or bodybuilding.

 - Ensuring The Safety of Testosterone Replacement Therapy for Men - September 4th, 2019

 - The Dangerous Hyperbole Surrounding Testosterone Replacement Therapy - July 16th, 2019

 - Can men have hot flashes? - July 6th, 2019